 Figure 42.
-Wildfire Event Locations, 2013-2018 (Source: Kentucky Emergency Management)
+Wildfire Event Locations, 2013-2018 (Source: Kentucky Division of Emergency Management)

 Figure 42 shows a map of fire locations between 2013 and 2018 in Kentucky.
 Most fires occurred in the eastern half of the Commonwealth, with a scattering across the south of the Commonwealth.
+There were also two other Kentucky Fire Management declarations made in November of 2016 the Eagles Nest fire declared on November 8, 2016 and the Southeastern Kentucky fire complex.